foolishneo/bus-report/README.md

 - Unit tests for components

+- Provide a facility to leave notes about each organisation.
+There is no provided endpoint for the notes form submission.
+The data do not need to be saved to a server/database.

 ## Requirements not implemented

 - I do not display data in a list as data table is more suitable for the purpose.